 Chichijima also offers a network of trails and observation points across its mountainous interior, offering dramatic views over the island, cliffs and surrounding smaller islands.
 Some of the best observation points are the Weather Station Observatory near Futami Port, known for its sunsets and the possibility to spot humpback whales in winter, and the Mount Chuo Observatory with a 360 degree view.
 Among the wildlife to be spotted are endemic birds as well as introduced wild goats.

-To protect Minamijima's fragile ecosystem only up to 100 visitors, accompanied by a licensed local guide, are allowed to visit the island each day, and the island is completely closed from November to February.
-Many companies offer tours of the island, typically combined with dolphin swimming and snorkeling for around 6000 yen (half day) or around 10,000 yen (full day).
+To protect Minamijima's fragile ecosystem only a limited number of visitors accompanied by a licensed local guide are allowed to visit each day, and the island is completely closed during winter.
+Many companies offer tours of the island, typically combined with dolphin swimming and snorkeling for around 9,000 yen (half day) or around 13,000 yen (full day).
 Reservations can be made at the B-Ship tourist information office or directly through tour companies.

 Chichijima has a small but interesting range of restaurants and bars around Futami Port.
-Some of the local specialties to enjoy include Shimazushi, a nigiri style sushi made of soya sauce marinated sawara (wahoo) placed over sweetened rice and served with karashi mustard instead of wasabi.
+Some of the local specialties include Shimazushi, a nigiri-style sushi made of soya sauce-marinated Spanish Mackerel placed over sweetened rice with karashi mustard instead of wasabi.
 The adventurous can also try sea turtle, which is served raw, fried or stewed.
 The island also features a variety of tropical fruit and island tomatoes, as well as passion fruit rum.

 To protect the unique natural environment of Chichijima, visitors must pay attention not to import any seeds or alien species to the island and refrain from collecting or otherwise harming the local plants and wildlife.
 For this reason camping and off-trail hiking are strictly prohibited throughout the island.
 Visitors are also encouraged to use human power as much as possible to get around the island.